Infrastructure Investment and Jobs Act: Congress

 Republican senators balked at Biden's tandem plan to pass both a bipartisan plan and a separate Democratic-supported reconciliation bill.
 McConnell criticized Biden for "caving" to his own party by issuing an "ultimatum" that he would not sign the bipartisan bill without a separate reconciliation package.
 After Biden walked back his comments, Republican senators restated their confidence in the bipartisan bill.
 A Yahoo!
 News/YouGov poll conducted in late June found that 60% of Republican voters favored the plan.

+On June 20, 2021, Senator Bernie Sanders stated that he would not support paying for the bill via a proposed gas tax or a surcharge on electric vehicles.

 On June 28, 2021, Sunrise Movement and several progressive representatives performed a protest at the White House in criticism of the size and scope of Biden's Civilian Climate Corps.
 Several protesters were arrested for blocking White House entrances.

 On July 6, the 58-member bipartisan House Problem Solvers Caucus stated their support for the bipartisan bill and called for an expeditious and independent House vote.
 On July 21, a group of 65 former governors and mayors endorsed the plan.

 Ahead of a procedural vote on August 7, former president Donald Trump attacked the bill and said he would support Republican primary challengers of senators who vote for it.
 He reiterated his criticisms following the bill's passage by Congress.

 Following the bill's passage by Congress in November, Trump criticized it as containing "only 11% for real Infrastructure", calling it "the Elect Democrats in 2022/24 Act", and attacked Republicans who had supported it, saying in particular that McConnell had lent "lifelines to those who are destroying" the country.
 Various House Republicans also criticized the 13 Republican representatives who voted for the bill.
 Lauren Boebert described them as "RINOS" (Republican in Name Only).
 Mary Miller called them "spineless" and said they helped enact a "socialist takeover".
 Marjorie Taylor Greene called them "traitors" and "American job & energy killers", who "are China-First and America-Last", because they "agree with Globalist Joe [Biden] that America must depend on China to drive" electric vehicles.
 Gary Palmer was criticized for touting funding for the Birmingham Northern Beltline that he added to the bill, while neglecting to mention that he voted against the final bill.
 Paul Gosar was also criticized for taking credit for the bill's funding for Kingman Airport despite voting against it.
 Several Republican governors who condemned the bill, including Kristi Noem of South Dakota and Greg Gianforte of Montana, accepted the funding and directed it to various programs.